 Strategy plays a vital role in the successful implementation of eLearning in an organization. eLearning implementation can appear as a minefield as it involves action plans, brainstorming sessions, investments, evaluations and countless decisions to be taken.

 There are many factors you need to consider for a successful eLearning implementation.
 Here, I would like to share some factors:

-- Have IT Infrastructure in place (Internet, LMS): Before you plan to run through the eLearning implementation, ensure to have a proper Internet, bandwidth, and LMS so as to make the organization meet the technology requirements.
+Before you plan to run through the eLearning implementation, ensure to have a proper Internet, bandwidth, and LMS so as to make the organization meet the technology requirements.
 Lack of this technological awareness suppresses the enthusiasm of the organizations to adopt eLearning.

-- Have facilities in place (Communication Labs, Computers, etc.): In order to successfully implement the eLearning initiative, one must understand the importance of setting up facilities to ensure that users can access the courses easily.
+In order to successfully implement the eLearning initiative, one must understand the importance of setting up facilities to ensure that users can access the courses easily.

-- Train – Admin staff, Tutors and Learners: Train them on using the tools and motivate them to adopt eLearning.
+Train them on using the tools and motivate them to adopt eLearning.
 I find that most companies miss out this component.
 This is one of the most crucial steps to ensure the success of an eLearning initiative.

-- Upgrade the Existing Curriculum/Review existing trainings: Upgrade and review the existing curriculum or training to see if it can be converted into eLearning immediately.
+Upgrade and review the existing curriculum or training to see if it can be converted into eLearning immediately.

 A successful eLearning implementation can enhance the productivity of the organization.
 This will result in higher ROI on training and better organizational efficiency.
 It’s better for organizations to consult eLearning experts who have vast experience in the field before implementing eLearning.
 What makes an eLearning implementation successful according to you?
 Please share your thoughts.